-- 184. The recommendations above highlight the need to increase the mandate of the APPF in several areas.
-It is well understood that this increase in responsibilities, activities, and output are bound to require supplementary funding.
+to require supplementary funding.
 This is particularly evident when comparing the funds available to the APPF with funds available to other similar organisations.
 Of course, the comparison is not always straightforward, since the exact attributions and scope of work of these entities varies.
 However, France's Commission nationale des comptes de campagne et des financements politiques comes close to the work conducted by the APPF.
 In 2020, its budget line reached EUR 16.9 million.
-Endowed with larger powers and responsibilities, the UK Electoral Commission's budget, for the year 2020-21, amounted to GBP 22.3 million. - 185.
-By comparison, the APPF's draft budget for 2021 indicated EUR 1.2m in direct support from the European Parliament (including staff, language services, training, building and IT costs, missions, and documentation services) and EUR 300,000 as a separate appropriation for "professional trainings, purchase of software and hardware, acquisition of expertise and advice, legal costs and damages, documentation and outreach activities, as well as other costs, including administrative costs."
-Considering the breadth of its mandate, the APPF can be considered drastically underfunded. - 186.
+Endowed with larger powers and responsibilities, the UK Electoral Commission's budget, for the year 2020-21, amounted to GBP 22.3 million.

+- 294. By comparison, the APPF's draft budget for 2021 indicated EUR 1.2m in direct support from the European Parliament (including staff, language services, training, building and IT costs, missions, and documentation services) and EUR 300,000 as a separate appropriation for "professional trainings, purchase of software and hardware, acquisition of expertise and advice, legal costs and damages, documentation and outreach activities, as well as other costs, including administrative costs."
+Considering the breadth of its mandate, the APPF can be considered drastically underfunded. - 295.
 In order to ensure its full ability to implement its mandate thoroughly and consistently, the budget of the APPF should be made commensurate with its functions.